 Call for Detox Options 1-800-423-2482

-The amygdala fear system is strongly linked to the brain’s pleasure and reward system.
+There’s a strong link between the amygdala fear system and the brain’s pleasure and reward system.
 After trauma, the amygdala becomes hyperactive and causes chronic stress.
 This primes the reward system to respond strongly to anything that makes you feel good.
 Positive behaviors like exercise, psychotherapy, and meditation can trigger this reward system.
 Unfortunately, so can unhealthy behaviors like using drugs or drinking alcohol.
 Because the reward system is so tightly linked to the stress system, unresolved trauma can make a person more vulnerable to addiction.

 Untreated Trauma Often Leads to Addiction